Indraa145/MLP_Diabetes/README.md

 # Deep Learning - MLP on Diabetes Dataset

 ## Deep Learning Homework 3 No. 9 | Indra Imanuel Gunawan - 20195118
 There are two python files in this repository, one is implemented using Python Scikit-learn, while the other one is implemented using Keras.
-Both of them implemented MLP on the "diabetes dataset", which is also provided in this repository under the name ".....".
+Both of them implemented MLP on the "diabetes dataset", which is also provided in this repository under the directory "/data/diabetes.csv".
 I will explain about the scikit-learn implementation first, then the Keras one.

 ## Scikit-learn Implementation